encukou/snake-workshop/lessons/begginers/cmdline/index.md

 {% endcall %}

 >[note] Note for Windows
->If you are switching to a directory on a different disk, for example `D:` instead of `C:`, you need to enter the name of the disk with a colon as a special command in addition to `cd` (for >example, `D:`).
+>If you are switching to a directory on a different drive, for example `D:` instead of `C:`,
+>you need to enter the name of the drive with a colon as a special command in addition to `cd` (for example, `D:`).

 ## Creating a directory

 How about trying to create a directory?
 This is done by the command 'mkdir' (from English 'make directory').
-After this command, write the name of the directory you want to create - in our case 'zkouska'."
+After this command, write the name of the directory you want to create - in our case 'test'."

 {% call sidebyside() %}
-$ mkdir zkouska
+$ mkdir test
 ---
-> mkdir zkouska
+> mkdir test
 {% endcall %}

-When the directory is created, you can navigate to it similarly as you {{gnd('went', 'went')}} to `Desktop` or `Plocha` a moment ago.
+When the directory is created, you can navigate to it similarly as you went to `Desktop` or `Plocha` a moment ago.

 {% call sidebyside() %}
-$ cd zkouska
+$ cd test
 ---
-> cd zkouska
+> cd test
 {% endcall %}

 List the contents of the current directory using `ls` or `dir` now.
-One of the listed directories will be `zkouska`.
+One of the listed directories will be `test`.

 ## In the graphic search tool

 You will not often work *only* with the command line.
 It pays off to be able to open the current directory from the command line in other programs as well.

 Open the file browser.
 This program is different on every system.

 <div class="row side-by-side-commands">
     <div class="col">